“WE ONLY KNOW WHAT WE MAKE.” — GIAMBATTISTA VICO (PHILOSOPHER)

 We are beginning to see machine learning tools used in clinical settings and with our current wave of new…

 I read an article a few months ago about how Jeff Bezos banned PowerPoints from meetings at Amazon.
 Instead, people write a “narratively structured six-page memo” to lay out what’s being discussed.

 At the time of reading the article, I was creating a PowerPoint presentation for a group of medical students.
 I was delivering four sessions covering machine learning principles and their applications in healthcare.
 However, I was finding it challenging to condense complex ideas into bullet points on the slides.
 I was also struggling to consolidate my knowledge while doing so.

-After reading the article I switched to the following approach while producing the first drafts of the…
+After reading the article I switched to the…

 About 3 years ago, I developed a deep interest in learning to rap well.
 I emphasize the word ‘developed’ because up until this point, I was waiting to passively discover a passion which would somehow carry me towards expertise.